 Understanding Azure Cloud Security Components

-Before we talk about the Azure cloud security best practices in detail, let’s understand the aspects where you need to implement security practices.
+Before we talk about the Azure cloud security/azure best practices in detail, let’s understand the aspects where you need to implement security practices.
 Azure is made up of many elements, and one has to adopt different practices for each.
 Hence, knowing the components and their related aspects is crucial.
 This leads to strategic security practice implementation.